Politics

 Ukraine's parliament approved on April 7 one of several key tax bills tied to International Monetary Fund (IMF) funding, in a packed legislative push that also includes measures to align the country with the EU.

-After missing the official IMF deadline of March 31, the parliament was set to vote on bills to extend the military tax for three years after martial law is lifted, introduce taxes on income from digital platforms, and impose levies on parcels — three out of four measures required to unlock the next tranche of the IMF's program, scheduled for June this year.
+After missing the official IMF deadline of March 31, the parliament was set to vote on bills to extend a military tax for three years after martial law is lifted, introduce taxes on income from digital platforms, and impose levies on parcels — three of the four measures required to unlock the next IMF tranche, scheduled for June.

-Yet, only the military tax bill was brought forward and approved.
+Yet, only the military tax bill was brought forward and approved — with the parliament failing to gather enough votes to bring forward the other two.

 "This bill is extremely important," said Finance Minister Serhii Marchenko on April 7 while addressing parliament.
 "There is hope that it will help us successfully conduct negotiations with the International Monetary Fund."